Information Technology and Surveillance Investigations

 As progress is made in the field of information technology with ever increasing amounts of data being stored on smaller storage devices, new and effective surveillance methods will continue to gain momentum.
 As the trend continues, it will be interesting to watch how the future of surveillance investigations unfolds.

-Alliance Worldwide Investigative Group has recently added a high-tech video surveillance tool to its investigative arsenal.
+Alliance Risk Group has recently added a high-tech video surveillance tool to its investigative arsenal.
 For more information, view our video here.